nus-cs2030s/2324-s2/docs/37-parallel.md

 # Unit 37: Parallel Streams

+!!! abstract "Learning Objectives"

     After this unit, students should:

     - be aware that a program can be broken into subtasks to run parallelly and/or concurrently
     - be aware of the issues caused by running subtasks parallelly and concurrently.
     - be aware that there exist tradeoffs in the number of subtasks and the processing overhead.
     - be familiar with how to process a stream parallelly and correctly.

 ## Parallel and Concurrent Programming